Dogs should be trained to go at home, with faeces disposed of hygienically.

 If a dog fouls while being walked, the dog owner or person in charge should clean up immediately.

-Many public areas in Kirklees have Dog control orders which designate them as poop scoop areas.
+Many public areas in Kirklees have Dog control Public Space Protection Orders which designate them as poop scoop areas.
 If you don't clean up after your dog in these areas you can be issued with a fixed penalty notice, or prosecuted in the Magistrates Court where a fine of up to £1,000 can be made.

 If a council officer sees anyone breaking the law we will take action.